eth0fox/resonite-osx/README.md

     - [x] Microphone & voice transmit
     - [x] Audio output (Ensure Audio > Playback Buffer Size is at least Medium1024.
 Anything else is broken on anything except Windows)
     - [x] Hear others (see above)
+ - [x] Texture loading
+    - [x] Crunch decompression. (compression should be working - need to test if other people can see your screenshots)
  - [ ] Platform integration
     - [x] System info (identifies as Platform.OSX, shows correct CPU & GPU model in logs)
     - [x] Clipboard
     - [ ] Saving screenshots to disk doesn't seem to work
     - [ ] Drag and drop (this would require work on Renderide side)

 ## You will need: